JinwooOh/gatsby_netlify/src/pages/blog/2019-04-04-web-scraper-for-red-wing-boots-part1.md

 Since this is a personal project, I can choose whatever technologies I like.
 I chose Node and GraphQL for the backend.
 I can do the Express library instead of GraphQL, but I decided to use GraphQL for the learning purpose.

 Cheerio is a popular library for JS web scrapping.
-It gathers HTML information and manipulates with Query like syntax.
+It gathers HTML information and manipulates with JQuery like syntax.

 To do web scraping, I need to view source code and find meaningful information that I can use, but there is one problem.
 Most of the websites are doing DOM manipulating through Javascript, and this manipulated DOM is not visible in the browser’s source code; this is why Inspect and View Source Code show different DOM elements.